Adapted Programs

 We are committed to providing opportunities for people with disabilities to get involved in the recreation activities of their choice.
 We aim to:

-• Educate the public and our staff about accessibility options.
+• educate the public and staff about accessibility

 Taking part in recreation and arts programs and activities are important for your child or the person in your care who has allergies.
 They’ll be in the company of others who may not be aware of or understand the practices to follow to keep your child safe—or how serious an allergic reaction can be.